Huáscar (ironclad): Peruvian Civil War

 Huáscar participated in Nicolás de Piérola's 1877 attempt to overthrow the Peruvian government.
 On the 6 May, two of de Piérola's supporters, Colonel Lorranaga and Major Echenique, boarded the Huáscar at the port of Callao while the captain and executive officer where ashore.
 Some of the ship's officers on board were part of the plot and persuaded the crew to join their cause.
 Now in rebel hands, the Huáscar put to sea with Luis Germán Astete in command.
 Other Peruvian naval ships present in the port, such as the Atahualpa were in a state of disrepair and unable to pursue.
 The ship was used to harass, sabotage and disrupt government forces and shipping lanes.
 During these actions foreign shipping was also affected, leading to British intervention.

 On 29 May 1877, she fought the inconclusive Battle of Pacocha against two British vessels, the frigate HMS Shah and the corvette HMS Amethyst, commanded by Admiral Algernon Frederick Rous de Horsey.
-This battle saw the first use in combat of the newly invented self-propelled torpedo which, at the time, had just entered limited service with the Royal Navy.
+This battle saw the first use in combat of the newly invented self-propelled torpedo which, at the time, had just entered limited service with the Royal Navy; Huáscar successfully outran the torpedo fired by HMS Shah.
 Huáscar surrendered to the government after almost one month in rebel hands.